-In response to payload and MBO operation DCNs, Unwired Server sends the requester a JSON string containing details about the success and or failure of the operations.
-This example shows the JSON format for a DCN result for a request of three IDs (recID1, recID2, recID3).
-The example has been formatted using new lines, and indentations, which are not present in an actual response:
+The processing of the individual messages within a DCN request is done as a single transaction.
+A failure of one message results in the changes from all preceding messages being rolled back and all following messages are skipped.
+In response to payload and MBO operation DCNs, Unwired Server sends the requester a JSON string containing details about the success and/or failure of the operations.
+These examples show the JSON-formatted result for a multi-message DCN request, and has been formatted using newlines, and indentations, which are not present in an actual response.